oktadev/okta-spring-boot-angular-auth-code-flow-example/crypto-pwa/README.md

 cd okta-ionic-crypto-pwa
 ```

 This will get a copy of the project installed locally.
-Then run the following command to install Ionic and Cordova.
+Then run the following command to install Ionic.

 ```
 npm install -g ionic